 Scholastic Parent & Child 100 Greatest Movies for Kids—The magazine selected the best films for children under 14 years old.
 This link is from the Internet Archive.

-Seventeen 100 Best Movies to Watch While You're Stuck at Home—Is there a better activity to do when stuck at home than watch films?
+Seventeen The 75 Best Movies of All Time to Stream at Any Moment—Is there a better activity to do when stuck at home than watch films?

 Sight & Sound 50 key anime films